ew1abz/wake-rs/README.md

 ## TODO

-- Use this library with a microcontroller (Rust project)
+- Use this library with a microcontroller (nostd)
 - Add a stream decoder (one byte per time with internal buffer)

 ## License